jimbrake/FPGA_Boot_Camp/README.md

 Download for Vivado only and Spartan 7 only is 11.59GB
  e.g. do not download Vitis
 Installed disk space is 33GB
+### For a lower cost kit see the "20 Dollar Kit directory"
+It has potential: 9K LUTs, DRAM & SD card slot